-United States of America (U.S.A) is a very vast country with heaps of places and cities to visit and explore.
-Few weeks ago, I published a post about the cities on the east coast of USA that need to be on your bucket list.
-Similarly, I decided to ask the fellow bloggers for their recommendations on the cities to visit on the west coast of USA and the results were breathtaking.
+The United States of America (U.S.A) is a very vast country with heaps of places and cities to visit and explore.
+A few weeks ago, I published a post about the cities on the East Coast of the USA that need to be on your bucket list.
+Similarly, I decided to ask fellow bloggers for their recommendations on the cities to visit on the West Coast of the USA, and the results were breathtaking.

-In this post, you will find the list of beautiful and amazing cities to visit on the west coast of USA, including the things that you can do, and a recommendation of where you can stay.
+In this post, you will find a list of beautiful and amazing cities to visit on the West Coast of the USA, including the things that you can do and a recommendation of where you can stay.

-Top 20 Cities to Visit on the West Coast of USA
+Top 20 Cities to Visit on the West Coast of the USA

 Submitted by Anu Agarwal from Destination Checkoff

 Ashland, Oregon, is one of the most charming cities to visit in Southern Oregon.
 This city has a small-town appeal and is known for its unique blend of cultural vibrancy and natural beauty.